flyingmachine/brave-clojure-web/content/2-getting-started.md

 This distinction is necessary because, unlike most programming languages - Ruby, Python, C, a bazillion others - Clojure is a *hosted language*.
-Clojure programs are executed within a Java Virtual Machine and rely on the JVM for core features like threads and garbage collection.
+Clojure programs are executed within a Java Virtual Machine and rely on the JVM for core features like threading and garbage collection.
 We'll explore the relationship between Clojure and the JVM more later on, but for now the main thing you need to understand is
 this: